ming86/csv-chart-plotter/BUILDING.md

 gcc --version
 clang --version

-# Check compiler (Windows)
-# Must run from "Developer Command Prompt for VS 2022"
+# Check compiler (Windows) - must run from Developer Command Prompt
 cl.exe
 ```

+**Critical for Windows:**

+- Python 3.13 requires MSVC (MinGW not supported due to internal layout changes)
+- Windows SDK must be installed alongside MSVC
-**Critical for Windows:** Standard `cmd.exe` or PowerShell will not have MSVC in PATH.
-Always use the "Developer Command Prompt for VS 2022" installed with Visual Studio Build Tools.
+- Standard `cmd.exe` or PowerShell will not have MSVC in PATH
+- Always use "Developer Command Prompt for VS 2022" from Start Menu

 ## Build Process